-Because energy use is one of the two largest contributors to Nashville’s greenhouse gas emissions and can be a high cost in operating facilities, General Services carefully monitors and manages its energy use, with a goal of reducing the Energy Utilization Index (EUI) across facilities.
+Because energy use is one of the two largest contributors to Nashville’s greenhouse gas emissions and can be a high cost in operating facilities, General Services carefully monitors and manages its energy use, with a goal of reducing the Energy Utilization Intensity (EUI) across facilities.
 The team ensures building occupant comfort, while maintaining temperatures and lighting levels for maximum efficiency.
+Visit the High Performance Building Report Dashboard to see the energy efficiency of General Services' LEED-certified facilities.

 Solar